 CRIMINAL JUSTICE 4351.
-AMERICAN CONSTITUTIONAL DEVELOPMENT
+AMERICAN CONSTITUTIONAL HISTORY.

 A survey of the making of the Constitution, an overview of the political, social, cultural, and economic forces that have shaped constitutional interpretations, and an in-depth analysis of the Constitutional Law of the United States through a study of cases concerning governmental powers and individual rights.
 Cross-credited with POS 4351.
-Credit will not be awarded for POS 4351, HIS 4351 and CRJ 4351 Fall, even years.
+Only three credit hours will be awarded for POS 4351, HIS 4351 and CRJ 4351 Fall, even years.